 The momentum began in January last year when Canadian CAES company Hydrostor secured a $250 million preferred equity financing commitment from the private equity and sustainable investing divisions within Goldman Sachs Asset Management.
 Investors view Hydrostor as well-positioned to become a market leader, and many are convinced that the need for utility-scale long-duration storage is becoming increasingly urgent.

-Elsewhere, at the end of last year, Australian energy developers Sunshine Hydro and Energy Estate said they were exploring the possibility of utilising long duration energy storage technologies, including compressed air.
+Elsewhere, at the end of last year, Australian energy developers Sunshine Hydro and Energy Estate said they were exploring the possibility of utilizing long-duration energy storage technologies, including compressed air.
 In February this year, compressed air energy storage company Corre Energy raised approximately €8.9 million via the placing of new shares.
-This came a month after the company launched a subsidiary in the US – the US Department of Energy has ranked CAES as one of the lowest cost long duration storage technologies
+This came a month after the company launched a subsidiary in the US – the US Department of Energy has ranked CAES as one of the lowest-cost long-duration storage technologies.

 Flow batteries

 However, flow batteries do score highly in other areas among investors.
-For example, they make use of low-cost materials – vanadium, the most commonly used electrolytes in flow batteries, is widely available.
-Vanadium can be recovered from waste products such as mining slag, oil field sludge and fly ash (a coal combustion product that is composed of the particulates that are driven out of coal-fired boilers together with the flue gases).
-As a result, flow batteries are appealing to investors from an environmental, social and governance (ESG) perspective as they do not utilise ‘conflict’ materials such as cobalt.
+For example, they make use of low-cost materials – vanadium, the most commonly used electrolyte in flow batteries, is widely available.
+Vanadium can be recovered from waste products such as mining slag, oil field sludge, and fly ash (a coal combustion product that is composed of the particulates that are driven out of coal-fired boilers together with the flue gases).
+As a result, flow batteries are appealing to investors from an environmental, social, and governance (ESG) perspective as they do not utilize ‘conflict’ materials such as cobalt.

 Gravity-based storage